Raffaele Marciello: Formula Three

 Marciello stepped up to Italian Formula Three Championship in 2011 and joined Prema Powerteam.
 He claimed wins at Misano and Adria and another four podiums, finishing third and losing rookie title to Michael Lewis, but overcoming Maïsano by seven points.

 In 2012 Marciello continued his collaboration with Prema Powerteam into Formula 3 Euro Series. and the revived FIA European Formula Three Championship.
-In FIA F3 he finished 2nd in the championship, with nine podiums including seven wins.
-In Euro Series he finished 3rd with ten podiums and six wins.
-In both championships he scored more wins than anybody else.
+In FIA F3, he finished second in the championship, with nine podiums including seven wins.
+In Euro Series, he finished third with ten podiums and six wins.
+In both championships, he scored more wins than anybody else.

-He remained in F3 for 2013, and emerged as a pre-season favourite following his impressive results in the previous year and dominant performances in pre-season testing.
+Marciello remained in F3 for 2013, and emerged as a pre-season favourite following his impressive results in the previous year and dominant performances in pre-season testing.
+He ended up winning 13 races and claimed the title with a race to spare.

 Toyota Racing Series

-During the 2012 off-season Marciello competed in New Zealand-based Toyota Racing Series, taking ninth place in the championship with a win at Hampton Downs.
+During the 2012 off-season, Marciello competed in New Zealand-based Toyota Racing Series, taking ninth place in the championship with a win at Hampton Downs.

 GP2 Series

 Marciello took his only GP2 pole position at Silverstone in 2014.

 Marciello had been looking to be driving in the GP2 Series or World Series by Renault for 2014 after testing both cars in Catalunya in October 2013.

 On 20 January 2014, the Ferrari Driver Academy announced Marciello would be racing in GP2 in 2014.
 However, they did not confirm the team he would be competing with.
 On 18 February, it was announced he would be driving for the Racing Engineering team.

-Marciello achieved his first GP2 victory in the feature race at Spa-Francorchamps after an intense fight with McLaren junior driver Stoffel Vandoorne in the closing stages.
+Marciello achieved his first GP2 victory in a wet feature race at Spa-Francorchamps after an intense fight with Stoffel Vandoorne in the closing stages.
+Multiple errors and incidents plagued Marciello's season, as he only finished in the points on six occasions, but his win and three further podiums took him to eighth in the standings.

-He joined Trident Racing for 2015, but struggled to capitalize on his 2015 debut, finishing seventh overall.
+Going into the 2015 season, Marciello joined Trident Racing.
+Though he only qualified outside of the top ten once, Marciello took the same amount of podiums as in his rookie season and finished seventh overall.
+Nevertheless, he scored 99.1% of the team's points.

-Marciello raced with Russian Time, replacing the Campos-bound Mitch Evans, in the 2016 season.
+Marciello raced with Russian Time in the 2016 season.
+In a season dominated by Prema Racing, Marciello finished fourth in the standings thanks to consistent performances which yielded six podiums.